swift-on-server/site/Sources/site/Documentation.docc/2024/getting-started-with-structured-concurrency-in-swift/getting-started-with-structured-concurrency-in-swift.md

 AsyncSequences are part of the standard library, and are designed similarly to the existing `Sequence` protocol.
 You can create an `AsyncIterator` from them.
 The iterator has a `mutating func next() async throws -> Element?`.

 This allows you to write a longer control flow that expect multiple results, such as the head and body of an HTTP request.
 You can use a `for-await-in` loop to iterate over the sequence of results, or manually iterate over the sequence using the `next()` method.

+To learn more about Async Sequences, visit <doc:advanced-async-sequences>.

 Now, a common request; "How can I await the delivery of these books concurrently?"